ETH-DISCO/cluster-tutorial/README.md

 exit # back to login node
 ```

-# Apptainer for single file containerization

-... to be continued ...

 # References

 Fallback: If you're on a tight schedule and things aren't working out, you can always fall back to cloud GPU providers.
 The best free option is Google Colab with a Tesla T4 and 12 hours of runtime per session (as of August 2024).
 Other options include: